nyl-auster/okcdesign/README.md

 - Enjoy all the foundation goodness in Drupal 7 :  Grid system, components, responsive design, icons etc...
 - A ready-to-use integration of foundation mobile-friendly topbar to Drupal, working out of the box. (just enable the plugin in theme settings)
 - Zero Drupal css : only css needed for administration purposes have been kept.
-- Powerfull theme plugin system : Enable only plugins you need and configure them.
+- Theme plugin system : Enable only plugins you need and configure them.
-- Place blocks quickly on the grid with optionnal okclayout module : https://github.com/nyl-auster/okclayout
+- Place blocks quickly on the grid with optional okclayout module : https://github.com/nyl-auster/okclayout

 PHILOSOPHY
 ----------